 The Transfăgărăşan (officially called DN7C) is the most dramatic and second-highest paved road in Romania.
 Spooky dark tunnels (the longest is more than 800 meters and pitch black), plus endless twists and turns make for a thrilling ride through Dracula territory.
 The highest point of the road is Pasul Bâlea at 2.042 m (6,699 ft) above the sea level.
 It's one of the most scenic drives in the world.

-Mosquito Pass is a high mountain pass at an elevation of 13,185 ft (4.019 m),located in the Mosquito Range of central Colorado in the United States.
+Mosquito Pass is a high mountain pass at an elevation of 13,208 ft (4.026m) located in the Mosquito Range of central Colorado in the United States.
 This road has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.
 The road is in dreadful condition and requires strong nerves to negotiate it.
-It's one of the highest mountain passes of Colorado.
+It's one of the highest mountain roads of Colorado.

 The Tizi n Test Road (called R203) is a mountain road that cuts through the High Atlas between Asni to Taroudant and beyond (Morocco), is one of the most spectacular drives in Morocco.
 The drive up to pass is not for the faint-hearted……some experience of mountain roads is advisable.
 It's passable thanks to an amazing piece of French engineering.
 The trip is thus not recommended for those with more than mild vertigo.